 Poor circulation to the skin can lead to ulcers and infections and causes wounds to heal slowly.
 People with diabetes are particularly likely to have ulcers and infections of the feet and legs.
-Too often, these wounds heal slowly or not at all, and amputation of the foot or part of the leg may be needed.
+Too often, these wounds heal slowly or not at all.
+When wounds do not heal, this can result in gangrene (tissue death) and amputation of the foot or part of the leg may be needed.

 People with diabetes often develop bacterial and fungal infections, typically of the skin.
 When the levels of glucose in the blood are high, white blood cells cannot effectively fight infections.
 Any infection that develops tends to be more severe and takes longer to resolve.

 Damage to the blood vessels of the eye can cause loss of vision (diabetic retinopathy).
 Laser surgery can seal the leaking blood vessels of the eye and prevent permanent damage to the retina.
+Sometimes, other forms of surgery or injectable drugs may be used.
 Therefore, people with diabetes should have yearly eye examinations to check for early signs of damage.

-The kidneys can malfunction, resulting in kidney failure that may require dialysis or kidney transplantation.
+The kidneys can malfunction, resulting in chronic kidney disease that may require dialysis or kidney transplantation.
 Doctors usually check the urine of people with diabetes for abnormally high levels of protein (albumin), which is an early sign of kidney damage.
-At the earliest sign of kidney complications, people are often given angiotensin-converting enzyme (ACE) inhibitors, drugs that slow the progression of kidney damage.
+At the earliest sign of kidney complications, people are often given angiotensin-converting enzyme (ACE) inhibitors or angiotensin II receptor blockers (ARBs), drugs that slow the progression of kidney damage.

 Damage to nerves can manifest in several ways.
 If a single nerve malfunctions, an arm or leg may suddenly become weak.
 If the nerves to the hands, legs, and feet become damaged (diabetic polyneuropathy), sensation may become abnormal, and tingling or burning pain and weakness in the arms and legs may develop.
 Damage to the nerves of the skin makes repeated injuries more likely because people cannot sense changes in pressure or temperature.